Does marijuana help PTSD?

-I use medical marijuana to treat severe muscle spasms from a spinal injury.
-For me, MMJ has been an incredible spasticity treatment.
+I use medical marijuana to treat muscle spasms and nerve damage from a spinal injury.
+For me, MMJ has been an incredible pain treatment.

-I also suffer from PTSD.
-Surprisingly, I’m now treating PTSD as a side effect of my spasm treatment and I’m amazed at how differently I feel.
+I also happen to suffer from PTSD.
+Shortly after starting medical marijuana, I realized that MMJ was also treating my PTSD (a welcomed as a side-effect!)
+I’m amazed at how differently I feel.

-Until I tried marijuana, I never understood how much PTSD actually impacted my life.
-When I reflect back, I can finally recognize the differences between my pre-treatment mind and post-treatment mind.
+Until I began consuming weed on a regular basis, I never understood how much PTSD impacted my life.
+When I reflect back, I can easily recognize the differences.

-READ more about my personal PTSD experiences on Stigma Fighters: My Daughter Saved My Life
+READ more about my experience: My Daughter Saved My Life

-- I rarely experience nightmares anymore.
-I still experience occasional night sweats or wake up startled, but I don’t have the same internal anxiety when I do.
+- Cannabis chases away my nightmares.
+I’ve battled vivid scary nightmares for years.
+I still occasionally experience night sweats and now and then, I might wake up startled, but when I do, I don’t experience the same internal anxiety I used to.